alexlaverty/alexlaverty.github.io_20220810/blog/deploying-gramps-on-github-pages-using-github-action-workflow/index.md

 git push
 ```

-Once the build has completed, refresh your browser and the new updates will appear in your Gramps Narrated Website
+Once the build has completed, refresh your browser and the new updates will appear in your Gramps Narrated Website.

+If you have any questions please comment below.

 ![](2021-10-11-21-01-34.png)